Why is costing important?

 Outlines the seven costing principles that all costing activity should follow.

-Describes terminology used in the Approved Costing Guidance (effective from 2018/19)
+A resource that defines costing terminology used in the Approved Costing Guidance and supporting documentation.

 You said, we did